xiyuan-zhou/xiyuan-zhou.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of The Chinese University of Hong Kong, Shenzhen, 2024 (expected)
+* Bachelor of The Chinese University of Hong Kong, Shenzhen, 2024
   * Major: Financial Engineering - FinTech
   * Minor: Mathematics and Applied Mathematics